pasindubawantha/just-copy/README.md

-# OUR INSTRUCTIONS UCSC FOR NIGGAS
+# OUR INSTRUCTIONS FOR UCSC

-user Pyton 3.7.0
+* user Pyton 3.6.6
-for mac boys if matplotlib is troubling (Check this link)[https://matplotlib.org/faq/osx_framework.html#osxframework-faq]
+* for mac users if matplotlib is troubling [Check this link](https://matplotlib.org/faq/osx_framework.html#osxframework-faq)
+* * put `backend : macosx` in  ~./.matplotlib/matplotlibrc for matplotlib to work

+* Run agent_runner.py

 # GVGAI GYM